 In order to benefit from the increased performance of UHS, your hardware needs to support it.
 UHS memory cards will work in older slots but with a reduced bus speed of 25MBps.

 2. Choosing the Wrong Speed

-Identifying the speed of a microSD card is just as complicated as deciphering formats and compatibility.
-There are four ways to show how fast a card is, and it’s not uncommon for manufacturers to use all of them.
+Identifying the speed of a microSD card is even more complicated than deciphering formats and compatibility.
+There are no less than six ways to show how fast a card is, and it’s not uncommon for manufacturers to use all of them.